 - 1. Permitted Development.
-This permit is for non-exclusive use of up to 80 parking spaces within the Cardiff State Beach public parking lot by adjacent restaurant(s) from 6:00 p.m. until one hour after sunset and for exclusive use of the entire lot by the adjacent restaurants up to 11:00 p.m. nightly.
-The parking lot shall remain open to the public until at least one hour after sunset each night (for the purposes of this permit "sunset" is defined as the published sunset time in the San Diego Union-Tribune newspaper).
-Any cars parked by the general public in the lot when the lot is closed to the general public will be permitted to remain until 11:00 p.m.
-Cars parked in the lot by the restaurant valet service shall first utilize the parking spaces on the eastern side of the parking lot.
-"Non-exclusive use of 80 spaces" means the restaurants cannot prevent the public from using any particular spaces.
-Signage, cones or other demarcations denoting exclusive use of any portion of the parking lot are not permitted.
-Any other development at this parking lot, such as a change in hours of operation of the parking lot or increase in the number of valet parking spaces, shall require a coastal development permit, or an amendment to this permit in accordance with the Coastal Act and its implementing regulations. - 2.
-Duration of Development.
+This permit is for non-exclusive use of up to 80 parking spaces within the Cardiff State Beach public parking lot by adjacent restaurant(s) from 6:00 p.m. until one hour after sunset and for exclusive use of all available spaces in the lot by the adjacent restaurants up to 11:00 p.m. nightly and shall be subject to the following provisions: - a) "Non-exclusive use of 80 spaces" means the restaurants cannot prevent the public from using any particular spaces.
+Signage, cones or other demarcations denoting exclusive use of any portion of the parking lot are not permitted. - b) The parking lot shall remain open to the public until at least one hour after sunset each night (for the purposes of this permit "sunset" is defined as the published sunset time in the San Diego Union-Tribune newspaper).
+Any cars parked by the general public in the lot when the lot is closed to the general public shall be permitted to remain until 11:00 p.m. - c) Cars parked in the lot by the restaurant valet service shall first utilize the parking spaces on the eastern side of the parking lot.

+- 2. Duration of Development.
 This permit authorizes the permitted development for a three-year period commencing from the date the Commission approves this permit.
-The permitted non-exclusive valet use of 80 parking spaces from 6:00 p.m. to one hour after sunset and then the exclusive valet use of the entire lot until 11:00 p.m. nightly by the adjacent restaurants must cease on January 10, 2000, unless the applicant has obtained an amendment to this permit or a separate coastal development permit to allow the use to continue.

-3. Final Monitoring Program.
+The permitted non-exclusive valet use of 80 parking spaces from 6:00 p.m. to one hour after sunset and then the exclusive valet use of the available spaces until 11:00 p.m. nightly by the adjacent restaurants must cease on June 11, 2000, unless the applicant has obtained an amendment to this permit or a separate coastal development permit to allow the use to continue. - 3.
+Final Monitoring Program.
 Prior to the issuance of the coastal development permit, the applicant shall submit for review and written approval of the Executive Director, a final monitoring program outlining the methods by which the proposed valet program will be implemented, enforced, and monitored.
-Said program shall document the number of empty spaces in the parking lot at 6:00 p.m., prior to any valet parking, and, the number of spaces used by valets and the number of empty spaces in the lot at sunset and one hour after sunset on two Saturdays and two Sundays each month, and on holidays.
+Said program shall document the number of empty spaces in the parking lot at 6:00 p.m., prior to any valet parking, the number of spaces used by valets and the number of empty spaces in the lot at sunset, and one hour after sunset, on two Saturdays and two Sundays each month, and on the July 4th holiday.
 Said monitoring program shall take place between Memorial Day weekend and through Labor Day and shall be submitted to the Commission no later than December 31 of each year and, prior to any permit request to continue the valet operation or increase the number of parking spaces above the herein approved 80 spaces.
-The applicant shall conduct monitoring consistent with the approved monitoring program.
+The applicant, or the applicant's designee shall conduct monitoring consistent with the approved monitoring program.